 Have you suffered an injury while working in Dallas, Texas?
 If your employer carries workers’ compensation insurance, you may qualify to receive benefits for your medical treatment and loss of income.
 The experienced Dallas workers’ compensation lawyers at Anderson Injury Lawyers are ready to help you navigate the claims process and work to secure a full financial award, call us at (214) 327-8000.

 Since 2007, our top-rated legal team has been a leader in personal injury litigation in Dallas and across the State of Texas.

 Your employer’s insurance company will want you to settle for less.
 We’ll work hard to get you every cent you deserve.
 Contact or call us to arrange a time for your free consultation to learn more now.

 How Anderson Injury Lawyers Can Help if You Need To Recover Workers’ Compensation Benefits in Dallas, TX

 Did your employer opt into Texas’ workers’ compensation system?
 Are they a non-subscriber?
 Why does the difference matter if you’ve been hurt on the job?
 What steps do you need to take to recover the compensation you need and deserve?

-You’re dealing with a painful physical injury and trying to recover from the trauma of your workplace accident.
+You’re dealing with a painful physical injury and trying to recover from the trauma of your workplace accident in Dallas.
 This isn’t the time for you to navigate these and other important issues.
 The good news is that you’re not alone.

 Our personal injury attorney in Dallas is ready to tackle your case, determine all potential avenues for legal action, and work to secure a meaningful financial award on your behalf.